-The Anaconda Area is a collective term for the Anaconda, Adder, Cobra, Cascabel, Mamba and Boomslang zones that are hosted by deeply weathered Kofi group meta-sediments and minor intrusive units.
+The Anaconda Area is a collective term for the Anaconda, Adder, Cobra, Cascabel, Mamba and Boomslang zones that are hosted by both deeply weathered and unweathered Kofi group meta-sediments.
+There are distinct slightly-dipping mineralized zones within saprolite and saprock that can locally be traced into bedrock.
+Anaconda, Mamba, Boomslang and Cobra zones have sulfide mineralization potential at depth.
 The zones form several distinct flat-lying to slightly dipping mineralized zones that occur within saprolite and saprock, and can locally be traced into bedrock.
 The combined Anaconda-Adder saprolite zone extends over 5,500 m along strike and up to 500 m wide at Anaconda and up to 200 m wide at Adder.
 Within these zones, mineralized saprolite varies from 2 to >40 m thick, averaging 13.5 m true thickness.
-The Adder zone remains open along strike.
-The Mamba saprolite zone extends to a kilometre along strike and is about 170 m wide, with thicknesses varying from 10 m to >100 m thick, averaging 65 m true thickness.
-Sulphide mineralization has been discovered down plunge from, and continuous with, the HG saprolite zones at Mamba, and remains open down-plunge.
-Encouraging sulphide mineralization has also been encountered at Cobra.